m-labs/artiq/doc/manual/installing.rst

     Get Xilinx tools from http://www.xilinx.com/support/download/index.htm.
 ISE can build bitstreams both for boards using the Spartan-6 (Papilio Pro) and 7-series devices (KC705), while Vivado supports only boards using 7-series devices.

+    The Papilio Pro is supported by Webpack, the KC705 is not.

+    During the Xilinx toolchain installation, uncheck ``Install cable drivers`` (they are not required as we use better and open source alternatives).

 * Create a development directory: ::

         $ mkdir ~/artiq-dev